-143 Federal Register Act of 1935, § 2, Pub.
+146 Federal Register Act of 1935, § 2, Pub.
 L. No. 74-220, 49 Stat.
 500 (codified at 44 U.S.C. § 1502).

-144 44 U.S.C. § 1506(a).
+147 44 U.S.C. § 1506(a).

-145 Id.; see generally 1 C.F.R. ch.
+148 Id.; see generally 1 C.F.R. ch.
 1. The ACFR's regulations are subject to the approval of the President.
 44 U.S.C. § 1506(a).
 That authority has been delegated jointly to the Archivist and the Attorney General.
 See E.O.
 10530 § 6(b), 19 Fed.
 Reg.
 2709 (1954), as amended by E.O.
 12608, 52 Fed.
 Reg.
 34617 (1987).

-The Federal Register Act requires daily publication of the Federal Register and inclusion therein of all government "documents" that "have general applicability and legal effect."146 This phrase clearly applies to substantive rules.
-Separately, the Administrative Procedure Act requires all "substantive rules of general applicability adopted as authorized by law" to be published in the Federal Register.
-A rule not so published is unenforceable against any person lacking actual notice.
-And publication in the Federal Register must precede the rule's effective date by at least 30 days unless the rule grants an exemption or relieves a restriction or the agency has good cause for a shorter, or no, grace period.
-For the past half century or so, the ACFR has imposed a standardized format for proposed and final rules appearing in the Federal Register.
-Iso
+Federal Register.150 A rule not so published is unenforceable against any person lacking actual notice.151 And publication in the Federal Register must precede the rule's effective date by at least 30 days unless the rule grants an exemption or relieves a restriction or the agency has good cause for a shorter, or no, grace period.152 For the past half century or so, the ACFR has imposed a standardized format for proposed and final rules appearing in the Federal Register.153

-By statute, a document submitted to the Federal Register must be made publicly available prior to its actual publication.
-The OFR has a standard schedule under which a submission received before 2:00 p.m. is made available for public inspection two days later and published the day after that.
-Documents available for public inspection can be seen in person at the OFR's offices and are also posted online.
-153
+By statute, a document submitted to the Federal Register must be made publicly available prior to its actual publication.154 The OFR has a standard schedule under which a submission received before 2:00 p.m. is made available for public inspection two days later and published the day after that.155 Documents available for public inspection can be seen in person at the OFR's offices and are also posted online.156

 Agency compliance with APA and regulatory requirements for the publication of substantive rules in the Federal Register is high.
 To be sure, there is a recurrent issue over the identification of rules that are substantive as opposed to interpretive or procedural or statements of policy.
-But that fight is not about publication; it is about whether a given rule must go through notice and comment.
-154 If an agency deems a rule substantive, it publishes it in the Federal Register.
-After all, if it does not, it cannot later enforce the rule against a party without actual notice of it.
-155 Thus, agencies have a strong incentive to publish substantive rules and no real reason not to do so.
-Even if a rule is "actually" substantive but is deemed by the agency, spuriously, to be an interpretive rule or statement of policy, it must still be published in the Federal Register.
-156 The statutory publication requirement is comprehensive.
+But that fight is not about publication; it is about whether a given rule must go through notice and comment.157 If an agency deems a rule substantive, it publishes it in the Federal Register.
+After all, if it does not, it cannot later enforce the rule against a party without actual notice of it.158 Thus, agencies have a strong incentive to publish substantive rules and no real reason not to do so.
+Even if a rule is "actually" substantive but is deemed by the agency, spuriously, to be an interpretive rule or statement of policy, it must still be published in the Federal Register.159 The statutory publication requirement is comprehensive.